 - To assure that applicants understand:

-- The Move to Amend campaign, its goals, values and plans
+- The Move to Amend campaign, its goals, values and strategies

-- The resources available from the national MTA campaign to assist them in community organizing to fulfill the criteria.
+- The resources available from the Move to Amend National Team to assist them in community organizing to fulfill the criteria.

 Please note that you will need a minimum of five members to start a Move to Amend group.
 If you have less than five folks please contact us so we can discuss how to help you grow.
 We've found that teams of less than five struggle to form an effective group.